Vuxz123/desktop/README.md

 | Speak the last response from the assistant | `Ctrl + R` |
 | Stop speaking | `Escape` |

-Use Command instead of Ctrl on Mac.
+Use ⌘Command instead of Ctrl on Mac.

 # Command Line Options
 Execute `chat-gpt --help` in your terminal.